-Important Note: Emails to your "@student.alvincollege.edu" address is the official means of electronic communication at ACC.
+Important Note: Emails to your "@student.alvincollege.edu" address are the official means of electronic communication at ACC.
+The benefits of an official ACC student email are:

-Mobile friendly and easy to set up on your Android or Apple
+Mobile friendly and easy to set up on your Android or Apple device.